tech on the net

 Type of Function

-The DATEDIFF function can only be used in VBA code.
-Here are some examples of what the DATEDIFF function would return:
+The DATEDIFF function can only be used in VBA code in Microsoft Excel.

 For example, you could use the DATEDIFF function in VBA code and create the following function: